 - Check if the head scales are large or small.

 Several characteristics can be used to distinguish between pit vipers and non-venomous snakes.
 All pit vipers have a deep pit on each side of the head, midway between the eye and nostril.
 Non-venomous snakes do not have pits.

-The pupil of non-venomous snakes is perfectly round (Figure 3).
+The pupil of non-venomous snakes is perfectly round.
 The pupil of pit vipers is vertically egg-shaped.
 In very bright light, the pupil may be a vertical line due to extreme contraction to shut out light.

 Coral snakes are venomous and ringed with red, yellow, and black, with the red and yellow rings touching.
 Non-venomous mimics of coral snakes, such as the scarlet king snake, have red and yellow rings separated by black rings.

 A helpful saying is “red on yellow, kill a fellow; red on black, friend of Jack.”
-Note that the saying is useful only in the US and Canada.
+The saying is useful only in the& US and Canada.
 It does not apply to snakes in Mexico.

 Consult field guides of snakes for information on the range of a specific species.
 State-specific guides to snakes also can be helpful.

 Some snakes, such as bull snakes, may hiss in a manner that sounds like a rattlesnake.
 Hognose snakes will puff.
 Many snakes shake their tails, which can sound like a rattle.